FLEETWOOD'S YOUNG CHEFS ARE REALLY COOKING!

-Dr Mark Spencer of Healthier Fleetwood said of last year’s finals weekend, “The Young Chef competition has been the most uplifting thing I’ve been involved in, in all my years as a GP.
-The smiles on the children’s faces never faded during the Friday morning cook-off or the celebration lunch with their families on the Saturday.
+Dr Mark Spencer of Mount View surgery and a leading member of Healthier Fleetwood was also a judge.
+He said.
+“The Young Chef competition has been the most uplifting thing I’ve been involved in, in all my years as a GP.
+The smiles on the children’s faces lasted from Friday morning, when they walked into the restaurant, to Saturday afternoon when they left.
 It was an absolute delight to see.”